ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 For example, if only the second and fifth of five payloads are being disclosed, then the proof at this stage will consist of three values:

-1. The issuer's signature over the issuer protected header
+1. The issuer's signature over the Issuer Header
 2. The payload signature corresponding to the second payload
 3. The payload signature corresponding to the fifth payload.